locke14/sensor-control-system/README.md

 - Handling of potential errors or exceptional conditions in the system.

+- You may choose to work more on the C++ component or the Python component depending on your strengths and the job role you are applying for.
+However, you are expected to have a basic understanding of both components.

 ## Submission Instructions

 1. Fork this repository to your own GitHub account and make the forked repository private.

 2. Clone the forked repository to your local machine.

-3. Commit your changes to a new branch with the name `solution-yourname`, replacing `yourname` with your name.
+3. Commit your changes to a new branch with the name `solution`.

-4. Push your branch to the repository using `git push origin solution-yourname`.
+4. Push your branch to the repository.

 5. In your private repository, open a pull request from your branch to the `main` branch.

 6. In the pull request description, provide a brief explanation of your solution and any decisions you made while developing it.

-7. Finally, add the use of this repository as a collaborator to your private repository so that we can review your solution.
+7. Finally, add the user of this repository as a collaborator to your private repository so that we can review your solution.

 Please note: Do not open a pull request in the original public repository.
 Your solution should be submitted in your private repository only.